Meet our team

 Working closely with Ashish K. Jha, Dean of the Brown School of Public Health, and Danielle Allen, director of Harvard’s Edmond J. Safra Center for Ethics, and a network of researchers, political scientists, economists and other experts, her efforts have included a framework for COVID-19 Suppression, including our COVID-19 Risk Levels Map, key metrics and policy documents; policy briefs to provide guidance for K-12 schools during the pandemic; policy work to secure federal funding for testing, tracing and supported isolation; and working with media partners at NPR, ProPublica, the New York Times and other outlets, for example to put in context the nation’s failure to adequately test for the virus and bring the pandemic under control.

-Leah Lovgren is the Program Manager for the Long COVID Initiative.
-She is responsible for operationalizing and executing the diverse projects that fall within the Initiative’s several workstreams.
+Leah Lovgren is responsible for operationalizing and executing the diverse projects that fall within the Initiative’s several workstreams.
 Prior to joining the team at Brown, Leah served as a Program Manager of the MIT Portugal Program and Assistant Director at the Martin Trust Center for MIT Entrepreneurship.
 Her professional background also includes refugee case management and several years in the Boston-area advertising industry.
 She graduated from Boston University with a bachelor’s degree in Communications and received her master’s degree in International Relations from the University of Massachusetts in Boston.

 Bentley Holt is a communications specialist with experience in state government public relations, media production, and broadcasting.
 He is the Communications and Outreach Specialist for the Long COVID Initiative, helping to develop and execute the Initiative’s communications strategy.
 Prior to Brown, he graduated from Emerson College in 2013 and began his career working in radio stations in Boston and North Carolina where he was a producer, Assistant Program Director, Music Director, and on-air host.
 He began working in public service in 2017 and became the Communications Director for Massachusetts State Senator Michael Rodrigues, Chair of the Senate Committee on Ways and Means, in 2018.
 In this capacity, Holt helped lead the media rollout for the Senate’s version of the annual state budget.